How To Read Your Credit Report

 Suggestions for Reading A Credit Report

-- Verify that all identity information is correct.
-Check to make sure there are no errors in your name, address, employment, social security number, or other personal information such as your date of birth.
+- Verify that all identifying information is correct.
+Check to make sure there are no errors in your name, address, employment, social security number, or other personal information.

 - Make sure that the accounts appearing in your name are truly yours.
 Check to make sure that there are no accounts, debts, bankruptcies, tax liens or other judgments that do not belong to you or are still listed as open even though they have been resolved.